kean/Pulse/Docs/Logging.md

 ### 2.2.
 Alamofire Integration

-While you can use `PulseUI.URLSessionProxyDelegate`, the recommended approach is to use `Alamofire.EventMonitor`.
+While you can use `URLSessionProxyDelegate`, the recommended approach is to use `Alamofire.EventMonitor`.

 ```swift
 import Alamofire